Coursework - what to expect

 When you are given an internally assessed assignment, you may want to share ideas or do some research with a classmate.
 This is okay, but you must make sure that you each write up your work on your own.
 If you do quote text from other sources, you must always say where it comes from and who wrote it.

 If you’re getting stuck with internal assessment, quite often the best thing to do is speak to your teachers.
 You can also find lots of help online.
-Websites like the BBC’s Schools and Bitesize are full of tips and good ideas for coursework, homework and revision.
+Websites like the BBC’s Bitesize are full of tips and good ideas for coursework, homework and revision.